Prathith21/Spring-and-Spring-Boot/README.md

 GetBeanByType is used to get the bean by specifying the class name.
 Usually when get the bean by using context it returns the object.
 So to get the bean in its type we have to specify classname.class of bean type so that context returns the bean in that format.

 ## Java Based Configration
 In Java Based Configration we use java file inside config pacakage.
 Instead of xml file we used java file for configration purpose.
-We have to create a class and mention annotation @configration to mention that object needs to be created along with that in its constructor at top we mention @Bean
+We have to create a class and mention annotation @configration to mention it as configration class and methods within that are beans that must be created at top we mention @Bean.

+## Bean Name
+Usually bean name will be by default as method name but if we want to change the name of the bean we can use @Bean(name="") to change the name of the bean.